biosustain/microplate/README.md

 #### Validation step

-To validate each position in a plate layout, use t `PlateLayout.prototype.validate()`.
+To validate each position in a plate layout, use `PlateLayout.prototype.validate()`.

 	// dummy lookup function